Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Bohol is an island in south-central Philippines.
 Besides the laid-back, crystal-clear beaches, tourists go to Bohol to see the iconic Chocolate Hills: large mounds shaped like Hershey’s kisses.

 Plus, for the opportunity to spot the Philippine tarsier, the second smallest primate in the world.
-While in Bohol, take a quick ferry to Cebu for a mix of city-life and island-hopping.

-Notable Festivals & Holidays
+Notable Philippines Festivals & Holidays

 A large white church in Cebu Philippines with colorful streamers running from the top